ThomasFranque/Modularia/README.md

 - The game performance is awfully hit if the player stands in an obstructed tile due to long pathfinding searches (implementing an obstacle avoidance algorithm should fix that).
+- The enemy movement is not smooth and the path can be clearly seen